History of mathematics: 21st century

-In 2000, the Clay Mathematics Institute announced the seven Millennium Prize Problems, and in 2003 the Poincaré conjecture was solved by Grigori Perelman (who declined to accept an award, as he was critical of the mathematics establishment).
+In 2000, the Clay Mathematics Institute announced the seven Millennium Prize Problems.
+In 2003 the Poincaré conjecture was solved by Grigori Perelman (who declined to accept an award, as he was critical of the mathematics establishment).

 Most mathematical journals now have online versions as well as print versions, and many online-only journals are launched.
-There is an increasing drive toward open access publishing, first popularized by arXiv.
+There is an increasing drive toward open access publishing, first made popular by arXiv.

+Many other important problems have been solved in this century.
+Examples include the Green–Tao theorem (2004), existence of bounded gaps between arbitrarily large primes (2013), and the modularity theorem (2001).
+The AKS primality test was published in 2002, which is the first algorithm that can determine whether a number is prime or composite in polynomial time.
+A proof of Goldbach's weak conjecture was published by Harald Helfgott in 2013; as of 2025, the proof has not yet been fully reviewed.
+The first einstein was discovered in 2023.

+In addition, a lot of work has been done toward long-lasting projects which began in the twentieth century.
+For example, the classification of finite simple groups was completed in 2008.
+Similarly, work on the Langlands program has progressed significantly, and there have been proofs of the fundamental lemma (2008), as well as a proposed proof of the geometric Langlands correspondence in 2024.

 Future

-There are many observable trends in mathematics, the most notable being that the subject is growing ever larger, computers are ever more important and powerful, the application of mathematics to bioinformatics is rapidly expanding, and the volume of data being produced by science and industry, facilitated by computers, is expanding exponentially.
+There are many observable trends in mathematics, the most notable being that the subject is growing ever larger as computers are ever more important and powerful; the volume of data being produced by science and industry, facilitated by computers, continues expanding exponentially.
+As a result, there is a corresponding growth in the demand for mathematics to help process and understand this big data.
+Math science careers are also expected to continue to grow, with the US Bureau of Labor Statistics estimating (in 2018) that "employment of mathematical science occupations is projected to grow 27.9 percent from 2016 to 2026."